dotnet/crank/docs/microbenchmarks.md

 ## Running dotnet/performance benchmarks

 The https://github.com/dotnet/performance repository contains several micro-benchmarks based on BenchmarkDotNet.
-There file [dotnet.benchmark.yml](https://github.com/dotnet/crank/blob/master/samples/micro/dotnet.benchmarks.yml) contains an example scenario that can be used directly.
+The file [dotnet.benchmark.yml](https://github.com/dotnet/crank/blob/master/samples/micro/dotnet.benchmarks.yml) contains an example scenario that can be used directly.

 For instance to run the sockets micro-benchmarks, use this command: